Public Health - Epidemiology (PHEP)

 For class offerings for a specific term, refer to the Schedule of Classes

 PHEP 618.
-Epidemiologic Methods II4 Units
+Epidemiologic Methods I4 Units

-Prerequisite(s): Enrollment in the M.
+Prerequisite(s): Enrollment in the MS in Epidemiology program.

 For class offerings for a specific term, refer to the Schedule of Classes